tc39/proposal-esm-phase-imports/README.md

 `./my-module.js` phase import with a phase import to the fully optimized worker chunk to load.

-Defining this phase would then also lay the ground work for the future module harmony proposals that require a source representation.
+Defining the source phase then also lays the ground work for the future module harmony proposals that require a source representation.

 Since phases also support a dynamic import form, we also define the dynamic variant: